Photography Errors: How To Avoid Common Photography Mistakes

 Avoiding motion blur caused by camera shake/movement: This one is a little trickier.
 First, see how close you can get to double your focal length.
 If you aren't quite there and are afraid of camera shake - you'll want to mount your camera on a tripod.
 This will keep it completely stationary - allowing for a crisp clean image.
-The second option is to practice the way your holding your camera and the way you breath.
+The second option is to practice the way you're holding your camera and the way you breathe.

 When taking photos under recommended shutter speeds - I take them much like I am shooting a rifle.
 Breathing is very key.
-Breath normal and slowly push all the air out of your lungs - hold it for a half second and take the shot.
+Breath normally and slowly push all the air out of your lungs - hold it for a half-second and take the shot.
 This helps a ton with camera shake - and as you get better at it - it may completely eliminate it (leading to you not needing a tripod at all).
 This will take a bit of practice and getting used to (if you aren't already) - but once you get the hang of it and develop a bit of muscle memory, you do it without even knowing it.

 Rarely will you ever find yourself shooting with an ISO setting that's too low.
 But too high is quite common amongst new photographers.